bow-simulation/virtualbow-website/docs/resources.md

 The user-maintained repository **[VirtualBowModels](https://github.com/FunktasticShawn/VirtualBowModels)** provides example files for various different bow designs.
 They are intended as a starting point for users to create their own designs.
-Comments and contributions are encouraged by the original author.
+Contributions and comments are encouraged by the original author.

 ## Material Data